OCA/manufacture/mrp_unbuild_rebuild_variant/README.rst

 This module adds a new `mrp.unbuild.rebuild.variant` which acts as a wrapper around the unbuilding - rebuilding process of different variants.

+This is quite useful as it ensures the same tracked components will be used in the rebuilding process.

 ..
 IMPORTANT::
    This is an alpha version, the data model and design can change at any time without warning.
    Only for development or testing purpose, do not use in production.